-Energy consumption in SomaliaThe most important measure in the energy balance of Somalia is the total consumption of
+Energy consumption in SomaliaThe most important figure in the energy balance of Somalia is the total consumption of

-315.30 m kWhof electric energy per year.
-Per capita this is an average of 20 kWh.
+311.20 million kWhof electric energy per year.
+Per capita this is an average of 18 kWh.

-Somalia can provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 339 m kWh, also 108% of own requirements.
-The rest of the self-produced energy is either exported into other countries or unused.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Somalia can completely be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 346 m kWh, also 111 percent of own requirements.
+The rest of the domestically produced energy is either exported into other countries or unused.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Somalia

-In 2015, renewable energies accounted for around 94.3 percent of actual total consumption in Somalia.
-The following chart shows the percentage share from 1990 to 2015:
+In 2019, renewable energy accounted for around 95.0 percent of actual total consumption in Somalia.
+The following chart shows the percentage share from 1990 to 2019: